Are Pottery Kilns Safe – Beginner Kiln Questions

 Should You Wear Personal Protective Gear?

 The basic safety essentials include Fire Gloves.
-Have them on while handling the peepholes on the Kiln.
+Wear them while handling the peepholes on the Kiln.
 Kilns can burn hot hours after shutting down.
 Dark glasses will protect your eyes from infrared radiation and radiant heat exposure when looking in through the peepholes.
 Regular sunglasses may not be adequate.
-You can, for instance, order the Safety Glasses.
-They are durable and will protect your eyes from the harmful effects of radiant heat, will not slip off your face.
+You can order Safety Glasses.
+They are durable and will protect your eyes from the harmful effects of radiant heat, and will not slip off your face.

 What Are the Installation Safety Measures?

-Install your Kiln as per the manufacturer’s instructions and your local fire and electrical safety codes.
+Install your Kiln according to the manufacturer’s instructions and your local fire and electrical safety codes.
 Have an electrician install your outlet.
-That is the area you never want to get cheap on.
+You never want to get cheap in that area.

-Using a qualified technician keeps your insurance coverage valid, just in case something goes awry.
-When it comes to electricity, you do NOT want to take any chances.
+Using a qualified technician keeps your insurance coverage valid in case something goes awry.
+You do NOT want to take any chances with electricity.

-Before you purchase an Electric Kiln I strongly suggest getting a Licensed Electrician to check and make sure you can safely operate the kiln you are thinking of purchasing.
+Before you purchase an Electric Kiln, I strongly suggest getting a Licensed Electrician to check and make sure you can safely operate it.
 For this reason, I have found that Home Advisor (affiliate link) is an excellent choice for hiring an Electrician to ensure the safe and correct installation of any wiring, breaker boxes, or outlets.

-You will then be able to ask your contractors questions to see if your Kiln is compatible with your electrical system before even setting up an appointment.
+You can then ask your contractors questions to determine whether your Kiln is compatible with your electrical system before setting up an appointment.

 Conclusion

 Kilns can intimidate beginner potters.
-Most veteran potters admit that they needed help in the Kiln’s set up on the first day that they brought their new kilns home.
-Seasoned potters will tell you many times that they had to ask for help when firing.
+Most veteran potters admit that they needed help in the kilns set up on the first day that they brought their new kilns home.
+Seasoned potters often tell you that they had to ask for help when firing.

-Kilns are safely being used in thousands of homes throughout the 20th century and into the 21 st century.
-Kilns are safe as long as you observe safety standards during their installation, use, and you observe the best ventilation practices.
+Kilns have been safely used in thousands of homes throughout the 20th century and into the 21st century.
+They are safe as long as you observe safety standards during their installation and use and the best ventilation practices.